With a large volume of data being available rapidly in the IoT devices and Mobility era, an effective Analytics System is required.

 Defined as an aggregate is the initial stage in creating a Data Pipe and the most difficult work in the Big Data System.
 We plan how to absorb information flows from hundreds of suppliers into the Data Center in this tier.
 Because the data is arriving from various sources, it is moving at different speeds and in different formats.

 Connecting to numerous data sources and extracting and detecting altered data is part of Big Data Ingestion.
-It’s all about getting data — particularly unstructured information — from wherever it came into a network where this can be stored & evaluated.
+The goal is to acquire data, especially unstructured information, and transfer it to a network for storage and analysis.

 Data Sources and Formats for Distributed Data Ingestion